BJP workers attacked my convoy: Ex-UP minister Maurya | Politics

 Former Uttar Pradesh Minister Swami Prasad Maurya, who is fighting the state assembly elections from Fazilnagar constituency in the Kushinagar district after quitting the BJP, on Tuesday accused the saffron party workers of attacking his convoy during electioneering.

-SP chief Akhilesh Yadav too condemned the attack and vowed to ''reduce the BJP to zero in the remaining two phases of the elections''.
+SP chief Akhilesh Yadav too condemned the alleged attack and vowed to ''reduce the BJP to zero in the remaining two phases of the elections' '.

+Speaking about the incident, Kushinagar’s District Magistrate S Rajalingam said he got the information that this Maurya’s convoy of around 25 came across a procession of the BJP supporters near Phulwaria.

+There were allegations of sloganeering and stone pelting some video clips showed the windows of some vehicles of Maurya’s convoy damaged, the DM said.

 He said his driver's ear got damaged in the attack.